Rule 504 of Regulation D

 A company can use this exemption so long as it is not a blank check company and does not have to file reports under the Securities Exchange Act of 1934.
 Also, the exemption generally does not allow companies to solicit or advertise their securities to the public, and purchasers receive "restricted" securities, meaning that they may not sell the securities without registration or an applicable exemption.

-Rule 504 does allow companies to sell securities that are not restricted, if one of the following circumstances is met:
+Rule 504 does allow companies to solicit or advertise their securities to the public and to sell securities that are not restricted, if one of the following circumstances is met:

 - The company registers the offering exclusively in one or more states that require a publicly filed registration statement and delivery of a substantive disclosure document to investors;